ar-android/AQuery/README.md

 ```

-And you can too bind image to image view :
+Bind image to image view :

 ```java
 // If you want rounded image